vcr/vcr/Upgrade.md

 end

 # apply it to an example group
-describe MyAPIWrapper, :vcr do end
+RSpec.describe MyAPIWrapper, :vcr do end

-describe MyAPIWrapper do
+RSpec.describe MyAPIWrapper do
   # apply it to an individual example
   it "does something", :vcr do
   end